Zelda Fitzgerald: Painting and later years

 After Scott's death, Zelda read his unfinished manuscript titled The Love of the Last Tycoon.
 She wrote to his friend Edmund Wilson who agreed to edit the book and to eulogize his legacy.
 Zelda believed Scott's work contained "an American temperament grounded in belief in oneself and 'will-to-survive' that Scott's contemporaries had relinquished.
 Scott, she insisted, had not.
 His work possessed a vitality and stamina because of his indefatigable faith in himself."
 After reading The Last Tycoon, Zelda began work on a new novel, Caesar's Things.
-As she had missed Scott's funeral due to her mental health, she likewise missed Scottie's wedding.
+As she had missed Scott's funeral because of her mental health, she likewise missed Scottie's wedding.
 By August 1943, she returned to the Highland Hospital.
 She worked on her novel while checking in and out of the hospital.
 She did not get better, and she did not finish the novel.